-Golden Circle is one of the most visited places in Iceland.
+Golden Circle is one of the most visited places in Iceland and has become a major tourist attraction for anyone visiting Iceland.
 This is due to its vast tourist attraction sites such as geothermal landscape, hot springs, and other natural features such as waterfalls and national parks that attract different visitors from across the world.

 What are the Things to do in Golden Circle?